 The early Tang

 The early Tang period was a time of prosperity for the people of China.
-The Tang emperors cut back on the more ambitious projects of their Sui predecessors, so as the ease the burden of labour and military service on the peasants.
+The Tang emperors cut back on the more ambitious projects of their Sui predecessors, so as the ease the burden of labor and military service on the peasants.
 At the same time they kept in place measures designed to improve the condition of the peasantry.
 These included the “equal-fields” system, which gave all peasants a large enough share of land to be able to sustain themselves properly on, and the “ever-normal” granaries kept grain prices fair even in times of poor harvest.
 These helped to keep the mass of the population contented for a long time.

 The peace and prosperity of the period is reflected in a sharp growth in population.
 In the mid-8th century, a census showed that China had a population of nearly 53 million.
 This was significantly up on the population in Sui times (46 million people), though still down on that for the Han period (at c.
 60 million).

 The growth in population was not an entirely good thing for the peasantry.
 The “equal-fields” system began to show signs of strain.
 In the most densely populated areas there was not enough available land to go round for all families to get a proper allocation.
-This situation was made worse because large tracts of land were taken out of the system to be given to court favourites or, more commonly, Buddhist temples and monasteries.
+This situation was made worse because large tracts of land were taken out of the system to be given to court favorites or, more commonly, Buddhist temples and monasteries.
 Nevertheless early Tang times generally saw a contented peasantry and what peasant unrest there was was rare and localized.

 The Tang inherited a transport network which had been much improved by the Sui.
-The newly-constructed Grand Canal lay as its centrepiece but it including many other important canals and an upgraded road system.
+The newly-constructed Grand Canal lay as its centerpiece but it including many other important canals and an upgraded road system.
 These all helped the Chinese economy to flourish under the Tang.

 Both regional and international trade reached new heights.
-The conquests of the Tang empire pushed its territory far into central Asia, as we have seen, and as a result the famous trade route across the centre of Asia known as the Silk Road flourished as never before.
+The conquests of the Tang empire pushed its territory far into central Asia, as we have seen, and as a result the famous trade route across the center of Asia known as the Silk Road flourished as never before.
 It brought Muslims, Buddhists, Jews and Christians to China, and communities of foreign merchants appeared in many cities throughout China.
 The southern ports of Canton also hosted communities of foreign traders, from South Asia, India and Arabia.

 The expansion of trade is reflected in the rise in the number and size of towns and cities by mid-Tang times.
 Whereas the Han empire had had 12 or so cities above 50,000 inhabitants, in a census taken just before the An Lushan rebellion the Tang empire had 26 cities with over half a million inhabitants.
 Three cities, Chang’an, Louyang and Ta-ming, had a million or more each.